denes-sebestyen/cv/CV.md

 ## 🧠 Summary

 **Lead Frontend Engineer** with 20+ years of experience delivering scalable, performant web applications across fintech and media, along with prior experience developing embedded user interfaces for automotive navigation systems.
-Specialized in **Angular**, **React**, and **Java Spring**, with deep experience leading cross-functional teams, mentoring engineers, and aligning technology with business goals.
+Expert in **Angular**, **React**, **TypeScript** and **Java Spring**, with deep experience leading cross-functional teams, mentoring engineers, and aligning technology with business goals.
+Passionate about clean architecture, developer experience, and team leadership.

 ---